Unleash/unleash/docs/migration-guide.md

 ### Caveat 1: Not used db-migrate to migrate the unleash database?
 In FINN we used, for internal reasons, liquebase to migrate our database.
-Because unleash from version 2.0 migrates the datbase internally, with db-migrate, you need to make sure that all previous migrations for version 1 exists, so unleash does not try to create tables that already exists.
+Because unleash from version 2.0 migrates the database internally, with db-migrate, you need to make sure that all previous migrations for version 1 exists, so unleash does not try to create tables that already exists.